 Surgery, Plastic (Minnesota)

-- Receive basic training in suturing techniques and in sterile procedures around the operating room.
+- Gain a basic level of training in suturing techniques and in sterile procedures around the operating room

-- Become familiar with the basics of skin grafting, burn care and reconstructive surgery, including head and neck, breasts, trunk and extremity.
+- Become familiar with the basics of skin grafting, reconstructive surgery, aesthetic surgery, breast reconstruction and craniofacial surgery, among others

 Method of evaluation

 The chief resident associate and the staff consultant evaluate each student following the six competency areas established by the Accreditation Council for Graduate Medical Education — medical knowledge, patient care, system-based practice, practice-based learning and improvement, professionalism, and interpersonal communication skills.